mozilla-ai/lumigator/docs/source/get-started/suggested-models.md

 The GPT-4o Mini and GPT-4o models are causal language models developed by OpenAI.

 There are no summarization-specific parameters for these models.

+### Deepseek-V3 and Deepseek-R1
+DeepSeek-V3 is a general-purpose LLM with a Mixture-of-Experts (MoE) architecture, featuring 671B parameters (37B activated per token) for NLP tasks like text generation, translation, and summarization.
+DeepSeek-R1 is a reasoning model built on top of DeepSeek-V3, trained with reinforcement learning for advanced chain-of-thought reasoning and error correction.

 ### Ministral 8B